top of page

 "On the left-handed piano, my body is able to live according to its handedness, and as a result, my life and health have improved significantly, step by step."

-Asked who I am, I like to answer with the phrase: "I am left-handed piano Heidi."
+Asked who I am, I like to answer with the phrase: "I am Heidi with the left-handed piano."

 Presently, I'm committed to spreading the left-handed piano around the world and creating optimal learning conditions for teaching keyboard instruments.
 I like to create proper conditions in my living and learning areas.